4th Workshop on Internet Based Control Education (IBCE2024)

 Papers must be submitted in PDF form according to the IFAC requirements.
 These can be found at https://www.ifac-control.org/events/author-guide.

-Please note that only PDF files complying with the IFAC style rules and PDF requirements are admissible, including a fixed length of 6 pages.
-Please follow the author guide at https://www.ifac-control.org/events/author-guide
+Please note that only PDF files complying with the IFAC style rules and PDF requirements are admissible.
+Papers published in IFAC PoL must be between 4 (minimum) and 6 (maximum) pages in the final version.
+Please follow the author guide at https://www.ifac-control.org/events/author-guide.

-.
-Papers should be submitted online via the PaperCept system at https://ifac.papercept.net/conferences/scripts/start.pl.
+Papers should be submitted online via the PaperCept system at ifac.papercept.
 All authors must have a registration number at the papercept system.

 Accepted papers will be distributed at the symposium as pre-prints, and then published in electronic form on the IFAC-PapersOnline.